Advertiser Disclosure

 Plan selections from AXA Travel Insurance.
 Image Credit: AXA Travel Insurance

-With your plan and options selected, the next and final step to secure coverage is entering your traveler information including your name and contact information, then making your payment for the policy.
+With your plan and add-ons selected, the next and final step to secure coverage is entering your traveler information including your name and contact information, then making your payment for the policy.

-The checkout page for AXA Travel Insurance.
+The information page for AXA Travel Insurance.
 Image Credit: AXA Travel Insurance

-AXA is a good option for travel insurance, but it’s not your only option.
+AXA is good for travel insurance, but it’s not your only option.
 Let’s see how AXA compares to the coverage you can get from popular travel credit cards and travel insurance competitors.

 AXA vs. Credit Card Travel Insurance